Gujarat: Agriculture

 Animal husbandry and dairying have played vital roles in the rural economy of Gujarat.
 Dairy farming, primarily concerned with milk production, functions on a co-operative basis and has more than a million members.
 Gujarat is the largest producer of milk in India.
 The Amul milk co-operative federation is well known all over India, and it is Asia's biggest dairy.
 Among the livestock raised are, buffaloes and other cattle, sheep, and goats.
 As per the results of livestock census 1997, there were 20.97 million head of livestock in Gujarat State.
 In the estimates of the survey of major livestock products, during the year 2002–03, Gujarat produced 6.09 million tonnes of milk, 385 million eggs and 2.71 million kg of wool.
 Gujarat also contributes inputs to the textiles, oil, and soap industries.

 The adoption of cooperatives in Gujarat is widely attributed to much of the success in the agricultural sector, particularly sugar and dairy cooperatives.
 Cooperative farming has been a component of India's strategy for agricultural development since 1951.
-Whilethe success of these was mixed throughout the country, their positive impact on the states of Maharashtra and Gujarat have been the most significant.
-In 1995 alone, the two states had more registered co-operatives than any other region in the country.
+While the success of these was mixed throughout the country, their positive impact on the states of Maharashtra and Gujarat have been the most significant.
+In 1995 alone, the two states had more registered cooperatives than any other region in the country.
 Out of these, the agricultural cooperatives have received much attention.
 Many have focused on subsidies and credit to farmers and rather than collective gathering, they have focused on facilitating collective processing and marketing of produce.
-However, whilethey have led to increased productivity, their effect on equity in the region has been questioned, because membership in agricultural co-operatives has tended to favour landowners whilelimiting the entry of landless agricultural labourers.
+However, while they have led to increased productivity, their effect on equity in the region has been questioned, because membership in agricultural cooperatives has tended to favour landowners while limiting the entry of landless agricultural labourers.
 An example of co-operative success in Gujarat can be illustrated through dairy co-operatives, with the particular example of Amul (Anand Milk Union Limited).